 - Start by lying on your back with your knees bent and your feet flat on the floor.

-- Keeping your feet on the floor, allow your knees to fall to one side of your body.
+- Keep your feet on the floor and allow your knees to fall to one side of your body.

 - Using your abdominal muscles, move your legs to the opposite side.